Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 You can’t swim on many of the beaches due to dangerous rip tides and rogue waves.
 Be sure you know which are the safe swimming beaches in Cabo before you put your toes in!

-(And if you want to swim in the sea at your resort, be sure to book Cabo accommodation on a swimmable beach.)
+Want to swim in the sea at your resort?
+Book accommodation on a swimmable beach.

 Learn the colored flag system